-When someone dies, his or her debts must be paid and their assets must be distributed to their beneficiaries.
-This includes the decedent"s real estate, bank accounts, stocks and bonds, automobiles, furniture, jewelry, and other property.
+When someone dies, his or her debts must be paid and assets must be distributed to the named beneficiaries.
+The assets to be distributed include real estate, bank accounts, stocks and bonds, automobiles, furniture, jewelry, and other property.

 The total value of all the property and possessions the deceased leaves behind is known as his or her estate.
 Put simply, probate is the court-supervised process of wrapping up a deceased person's estate and distributing the remaining assets to his or her heirs.

-A person"s last will and testament is a roadmap for the distribution of their assets and if there is a will, its validity must be verified by a probate court before it can be used to distribute the deceased person's assets.
-However, if there is no will, the deceased person's assets will be distributed according to Colorado intestacy laws during the probate process.
+A person's last will and testament provides the probate court judge with a guide for the distribution of the assets.
+Before a judge will follow the instructions in the deceased person's will, the will's validity must be verified.
+However, if there is no will or the will is not valid, the deceased person's assets will be distributed according to Colorado intestacy laws during the probate process.

 In general, probate is needed whenever a person dies with property titled in their name and that needs to be re-titled before being transferred to their heirs.
 However, probate is usually not needed if the deceased person held all of their property jointly with his or her spouse.
 In this case, no probate proceeding will be necessary as the property can be transferred into the sole name of the surviving spouse.

 Furthermore, if the estate's assets are only those for which the deceased person had designated a beneficiary, then again, probate may not be necessary.
 For example, life insurance policies, 401Ks, IRAs, bank accounts, and some real estate may be transferred directly to a designated beneficiary without having to go through a probate proceeding.
-However, if the decedent neglected to name a beneficiary or if the beneficiary died before the decedent, then a probate proceeding may still be necessary.
+However, if the decedent neglected to name a beneficiary for a particular asset or if the beneficiary of a particular asset died before the decedent, then a probate proceeding may still be necessary.

-The person who administers the distribution of the deceased person's assets is called the personal representative or executor of the deceased's estate and is a key figure in the probate process.
-If there is a will, it will usually name the person chosen by the deceased to act as the personal representative and the probate court will usually go along with this choice.
+The person who administers the distribution of the deceased person's probate assets is called the personal representative or executor of the deceased's estate and is a key figure in the probate process.
+If there is a will, the will usually names the person chosen by the deceased to act as the personal representative and the probate court will usually go along with this choice.

 If the deceased did not leave a will and/or failed to nominate a personal representative to handle their estate, the probate court will determine who will fulfill this role.
 In practice, this duty usually falls to the most suitable or willing family member.